Bounds in simple hexagonal lattice and classification of 11-stick knots: Upper Bound of Stick Number and Edge Length in sh-lattice

 \begin{proposition} For a non-trivial knot type $[K]$, $e_{sh}[K] \geq \frac{3e_L[K]+30}{8}$. \end{proposition} \begin{proof} To represent the knot type $[K]$, we choose polygon $\mathcal{P}$ that has $e_{sh}[K]$ edges.
 We aim to, while preserving $w$-sticks, transform $w$-levels in the sh-lattice into $z$-levels in the cubic lattice.
 Before we begin, note that we can rotate our polygon around the vertical axis so that the following is true:

-Now to form each $w$-level in the sh-lattice into a $z$-level in the cubic lattice, we replace each $y$-edge in the sh-lattice by $xy^2$ in the cubic lattice and each $z$-edge by $y^2 x^{-1}$.
+Now to form each $w$-level in the sh-lattice into a $z$-level in the cubic lattice, we replace each $x$-edge in the sh-lattice by $x^2$ in the cubic lattice, each $y$-edge in the sh-lattice by $xy^2$, and each $z$-edge by $y^2 x^{-1}$.
 Wherever the results of our substitutions may overlap, simply remove the overlapping edge so there is exactly one edge in its place.
 With this in mind, we have the following inequalities:

 Note that $\mathcal{E}_{sh;w}(\mathcal{P}) \geq 6$ by Lemma 1.4 from \cite{mann2012stick}, which establishes that since $\mathcal{P}$ is non-trivial, $|\mathcal{P}|_w \geq 4$, and by Lemma 1.3 from \cite{mann2012stick}, which tells us that $w$-sticks with an endpoint on a boundary level must have at least two edges.
 By manipulating the final inequality, we find the desired result. \end{proof}